hoopdad/hoopdad.github.io/docs/ai/_posts/2026-07-31-energy-comparison.md

 The task was to analyze text to identify the sentiment of the text.
 This is a classic machine learning and AI play, because the variation in terminology that people can use to express the same sentiment is wide.
 But bear with me, this was just a test that was designed to be able to run in three modes.
-The point is, there are many use cases that fall in this category.
+I suspect quality differs between them but didn't measure that.
+The real point is, there are many use cases that fall in this category.

 ## CPU-only (VADER rules)